cbcrg/tcoffee/docs/tcoffee_manual.rst

 Table 2.
 Most Suitable Appplications of each package (T-Coffee Tutorial, C. Notredame, www.tcoffee.org).
 In any of the situations corresponding to each table line, (+++) indicates that the method is the best suited, (++) indicates that the method is not optimal but behaves reasonably well, (+) indicates that it is possible but not recommended (-) indicates that the option is not available.

-Computing Multiple Sequence Alignments With T-Coffee
+Computing Multiple Sequence Alignments with T-Coffee
 ====================================================
-Computing Very accurate (but slow) alignments with PSI-Coffee
+Computing very accurate (but slow) alignments with PSI-Coffee
 -------------------------------------------------------------
 PSI-Coffee builds a profile associated with each of your input sequence and then makes a multiple profile alignment.
 If you do not have any structure, it is the most accurate mode of T-Coffee.